Canon 5DS vs Sony A7 II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5DS and Sony Alpha A7 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5DS does not offer wifi capability.
+In contrast, the 5DS does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5DS (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.